 Time – the triple constraint

-Time is the factor od speed.
+Time is the factor of speed.
 When something needs to be done by.
 We can always make things faster by throwing more resources at the problem.
 But that costs.
-Equally we can do it for the given time at the given cost, but quality will slip.
+Equally, we can do it for the given time at the given cost, but the quality (this might be functions, specification etc.) will slip.

 Cost – the triple constraint